Custom Web Software Development

 table of color-blind filter-functions and their meta-data. (static property of RGB_Calc only, and only present when an external color-blind filter provider file is present)

-In general, only the first 4 listed properties of RGB_Calc (above) are used, and in common use, only the first 3 listed.
+In general, only the first 6 listed properties (methods) of RGB_Calc (above) are used, and in common use, only the first 5 listed.
 There are 2 different color-blind filters currently available for the RGB_Calc Class library.
 Both install themselves as RGB_Calc.to.colorblind() methods; but only one can work at a time.
 They also install their meta-data in the static RGB_Calc.colorblindProviders property.
 You can use RGB_Calc.install('colorblind', 'Rigden') or RGB_Calc.install('colorblind', 'Wickline'), and the filter you choose will become the one that is active, not only in RGB_Calc.to but in all future calculators constructed (using for example myCalc = new RGB_Calc();).
 If you use, for example myCalc.install('colorblind', 'Rigden') then the colorblind filter you install will only take effect on that individual instance of the RGB_Calc Class.

 The RGB_Calc.to and RGB_Calc.from methods are all lowercase, and the RGB_Calc.from methods must be for the “catch-all” String filtering function to recognize them.
 You may add to them as you wish.
 The format makes programming with them simple & easy to de-localize, allowing, for examples: RGB_Calc.from[model] or myCalc.to[model].
+There are also RGB_Calc.to.contrast() and RGB_Calc.to.shade() methods, but of course not similar “from” methods.
+“Contrast” returns either “black” or “white”, while “shade” either lightens or darkens a given color in contrast to the given color.

 The RGB_Calc.to and RGB_Calc.from objects have as their prototype the calculator they are attached to.
 That means that the prototype of RGB_Calc.to or RGB_Calc.from is itself RGB_Calc.
 Likewise, when you construct a custom calculator: const myCalc = new RGB_Calc() the objects myCalc.to and myCalc.from have as their prototypes myCalc.
 Therefore, any of the methods of RGB_Calc.to or RGB_Calc.from (or similar to newly constructed calculators) can refer to this.config and assess the ConfigStack instance for the given calculator.